How much does a water feature cost?Get a free quote now

 Adding water features to your home can increase your property's aesthetic appeal and overall value.
 It makes your home look good and creates a focal point in your garden or front yard.
-Water feature prices can range from £90 or "budget-friendly" to £4,000+ or a "fortune."
-The labour rate for installation services is between £90 to £300+ per day.
+Water feature prices can range from $848 to $4541+, but prices can vary as low as $50 to over $8,000.
+Installation costs range from $40 to $65 per hour.

 Water feature prices

 Landscape contractor prices will vary depending on the type of water feature you plan to install.
-Here's a quick table to illustrate the installation costs of different water features.
+Here's a quick table illustrating the installation costs of different water features.
 The figures below may include installation fees, material expenses, and more:

 Pondless waterfall installation

 Garden fountain installation